Ranked & tested

 2. Anker USB-C to Ethernet (PowerExpand) — best brand-name warranty#

 The Anker Ethernet adapter is functionally equivalent to the Cable Matters at the same price band — same driver-free macOS and Windows support, same Gigabit throughput.
 The reason to prefer it is Anker's 18-month warranty and customer support reputation: if the adapter dies during tax season, Anker's replacement process is reliable.
 The PowerExpand Ethernet has no USB passthrough, same as the Cable Matters.
-A $2 premium over Cable Matters for the Anker brand is a defensible decision; significantly more than that is not.
+A small premium over Cable Matters for the Anker brand is a defensible decision; significantly more than that is not.

-4. TP-Link UE300 USB 3.0 to Gigabit Ethernet — best for USB-A laptops#
+3. TP-Link UE300 USB 3.0 to Gigabit Ethernet — best for USB-A laptops#

 What we left off#

 Plugable makes a USB-C Ethernet adapter with a hub built in — useful, but the Baseus 6-in-1 in our USB hub guide covers that combination better at the same price.
 The j5create USB-C Multi-Adapter has Ethernet plus USB-A ports but runs warm under load.
-Belkin USB-C to Ethernet is reliable but costs more than Apple's without meaningful differentiation.
+Belkin USB-C to Ethernet is reliable but costs more without meaningful differentiation.
 We also considered multi-port adapters from CalDigit — those are docking stations, not adapters, and covered in the docking station guide.

 Pairing with your connectivity setup#